mprinc/vuejs.org/src/v2/guide/components.md

 </button>
 ```

-When we click on the button, we need to communicate to the parent that it should enlarge the text of all posts.
-Fortunately, Vue instances provide a custom events system to solve this problem.
-The parent can choose to listen to any event on the child component instance with `v-on`, just as we would with a native DOM event:
+When we click on the button, <span class='important'>we need to communicate to the parent</span> that it should enlarge the text of all posts.
+Fortunately, Vue instances provide a <span class='definition'>custom events system</span> to solve this problem.
+The parent can choose to listen to any event on the child component instance with <span class='definition'>`v-on`</span>, just as we would with a native DOM event:

 ```html
 <blog-post